kcpaul34/STM32H743ZI2_AI_Sine_Test/README.md

 # STM32H743ZI2_AI_Sine_Test
 Latest code to predict Sin(x) radians implemented in STM32H743ZI2 embedded microcontroller.

 In the sine_model.h file please look carefully the commented out lines and replacement of new codes.
-I have replaced the AI DEPRECATED LINES WITH NEW WORKING LINES.
+I have replaced the AI DEPRECATED LINES WITH NEW code LINES.
+Otherwise it was showing errors.
+Now it is working properly.

 //AI_DEPRECATED
 //#define AI_SINE_MODEL_IN \